Human metapneumovirus infections

 - Baylor College of Medicine

-Respiratory tract infections commonly are caused by viral pathogens, especially in young children.
-Respiratory syncytial virus (RSV) is the most common pathogen identified in these infections, followed historically by parainfluenza virus (PIV); both of these viruses are in the Paramyxoviridae family.
-Other important viruses that cause respiratory tract infection include influenza and adenoviruses.
-However, despite improved methods for identifying viral pathogens in these infections, the etiology remains undetermined in a significant number of patients.
+Respiratory tract infections are commonly caused by viral pathogens, especially in young children.
+Pathogens that are frequently identified in patients with these infections include respiratory syncytial virus, parainfluenza virus, influenza virus, and adenovirus.
+However, despite improved methods for identifying viral pathogens, the etiology remains undetermined in a significant number of patients.

 In 2001, investigators from the Netherlands discovered a new member of the Paramyxoviridae family in the genus Metapneumovirus .
 The first representative of this genus to cause infection in humans has been called the human metapneumovirus (hMPV).
 Data suggest this virus has been responsible for respiratory tract infections for at least 60 years with a worldwide distribution [1-4].